min69u/Reforestation/README.md

-## What do birds give out on Halloween?
-Tweets.
+## Why did the burglar hang his mugshot on the wall?
+To prove that he was framed!